ivangalkin/sonar-openmarketplace-plugin/README.md

 3. Restart your SonarQube server
 4. Now you can add custom plugin repositories additionally to the original one
    * Go to `http://<sonarserver>/admin/settings?category=open+marketplace`
-   * Parametrize your custom repositories
+   * Parametrize your custom repositories by means of the property `sonar.openmarketplace.urls`
    * Validate your configuration by means of the selftest: `http://<sonarserver>/api/openmarketplace/selftest`
 5. SonarQube updates its Marketplace only once an hour.
 So it might be faster to restart the SonarQube server in order to force the refresh.